zeek/package-manager/doc/package.rst

   message an know to upgrade instead of seeing a cryptic error/exception, or worse, seeing no errors, but without the desired functionality being performed.
-  Note that this feature itself is only available :program:`since bro-pkg v1.2`.
+  Note that this feature itself is only available :program:`since v1.2`.

 - The full git URL may be directly specified in the `depends` metadata if you want to force the dependency to always resolve to a single, canonical git repository.
 Typically this is the safe approach to take when listing package dependencies and for publicly visible packages.

-- When using shorthand package dependency names, the user's :program:`bro-pkg` will try to resolve the name into a full git URL based on the package sources they have configured.
+- When using shorthand package dependency names, the user's :program:`zkg` will try to resolve the name into a full git URL based on the package sources they have configured.
 Typically this approach may be most useful for internal or testing environments.